n3shi/ZSW_SmartLightingSystem/frontend/README.md

 npm install
 ```

-### (Arter update app work on dedicate server.
-Check "Compiles and minifiles for production" to set new update.

 ### Compiles and hot-reloads for development
 ```
 npm run serve
 ```
+### (Arter update app work on dedicate server.
+Check "Compiles and minifiles for production" to set new update)

 # Compiles and minifies for production
 ### 1. Compile project